Moderately Mighty: To What Extent Can Internal Software Metrics Predict App Popularity at Launch?: APPROACH, ANALYSIS, AND RESULTS

 Among the resampling strategies evaluated, the combination of \texttt{MLPClassifier} with Synthetic Minority Oversampling Technique (SMOTE) yielded the most substantial performance gains.
 Compared to other approaches, such as Random Oversampling (ROS) and Random Undersampling (RUS), SMOTE proved more effective by generating synthetic instances of the minority class rather than merely duplicating existing samples or removing majority class instances.
 This synthetic data augmentation enabled the classifier to better approximate the decision boundary between classes, thereby enhancing the model’s generalization and robustness.

 Overall, the \texttt{MLPClassifier} trained with SMOTE on the \texttt{Voting} feature set achieved the strongest and most balanced performance across all evaluated metrics.
-The model attained a Macro F1 Score of 0.72, indicating a balanced classification performance across both classes.
-Furthermore, the Matthews Correlation Coefficient (MCC) improved to 0.45, demonstrating a meaningful increase in overall predictive reliability.
+The model attained a Macro F1 score of 0.72, indicating a balanced classification performance across both classes.
+Furthermore, the MCC increased to 0.45, indicating a meaningful improvement in overall predictive reliability and suggesting that the comparatively high F1 score was not due to chance.
 The Area Under the Receiver Operating Characteristic Curve (AUC-ROC) also reached 0.72, suggesting that the model was more capable of distinguishing between the positive and negative classes.

 The class-wise performance of the SMOTE-enhanced MLPClassifier, shown in Table \ref{tab:classification_report_bin_rating_mlp_smote}, highlights its effectiveness in mitigating class imbalance.
-The model achieved a precision of 0.567, a recall of 0.639, and f1-score of 0.601 for the \emph{Unpopular} class, indicating improved minority class recognition while still facing some misclassification challenges.
-Meanwhile, the \emph{Popular} class demonstrated stronger performance with a precision of 0.862, a recall of 0.823, and f1-score of 0.842, ensuring high reliability in identifying high-rated apps.
-These results confirm that SMOTE effectively improved recall for the minority class while maintaining high precision for the majority class, leading to a Macro F1-Score of 0.72 and MCC of 0.45.
+The model achieved an F1 score of 0.601 for the \emph{Unpopular} class, indicating improved minority class recognition while still facing some misclassification challenges.
+Meanwhile, the \emph{Popular} class demonstrated stronger performance with a precision of 0.862, a recall of 0.823, and an F1 score of 0.842, ensuring high reliability in identifying high-rated apps.
+These results confirm that SMOTE effectively improved recall for the minority class while maintaining high precision for the majority class, leading to a Macro F1 score of 0.72 and MCC of 0.45.
 By generating synthetic examples, SMOTE allowed the model to learn better decision boundaries, enhancing overall classification performance.
 The confusion matrix and AUC-ROC curve in Figure \ref{fig:bin_rating_mlp_smote} further illustrate the classifier’s improved ability to separate \emph{Popular} from \emph{Unpopular} apps, as reflected in a higher true positive rate for the minority class and an AUC score of 0.72.

 While the classification results are encouraging, they are not perfect.
 The findings suggest that code metrics contribute meaningfully to predicting application popularity, but they are not sufficient in isolation to achieve optimal performance.
 The moderate classification scores indicate that, although useful, these features capture only a portion of the factors influencing user perception and engagement.